bitcoin-core/btcdeb/README.md

 * libssl
 * libboost

-Mac users can do `brew install boost`, ubuntu/debian users can do `apt-get install libboost-all-dev` (with `sudo` prepended if necessary).
+Mac users can do `brew install boost`, ubuntu/debian users can do `apt-get install libboost-all-dev libssl-dev` (with `sudo` prepended if necessary).

 ## Installation